VRECA/vreca.github.io/README.md

 ### `poster` field

-- In JSON, `poster` is a partial path, always prepend it with base URL `https://vreca.github.io/v1` to get the full URL.
+- `poster` is a partial path, always prepend it with base URL `https://vreca.github.io/v1` to get the full URL.

 Example result should look like `https://vreca.github.io/v1/img/019da5e6-8529-7b95-95f5-30a4555094ea/poster.jpg`